 Ms. Ensler is the author of numerous plays, including The Good Body (which debuted on Broadway and went on a 20-city national tour), Here (filmed live by Sky Television in London), The Treatment, Lemonade, and Necessary Targets.
 Emotional Creature was workshopped in Johannesburg, South Africa, and Paris, and had its world premiere at Berkeley Repertory Theatre in June 2012 and in New York City Off-Broadway in November 2012.
-Her play O.P.C. recently had its world premiere at American Repertory Theater where she will also debut and perform, In the Body of the World, based on her critically acclaimed memoir in Spring of 2016 , directed by Diane Paulus.
-Her newest short play Avocado opened to rave reviews this summer at the West Yorkshire Playhouse and at the Latitude festival in the UK.
+Her play O.P.C. recently had its world premiere at American Repertory Theater where she also debuted and performed In the Body of the World, based on her critically acclaimed memoir.
+Directed by Tony winner Diane Paulus, In the Body of the World will debut in New York in early 2018.
+Her short play Avocado opened to rave reviews this summer at the West Yorkshire Playhouse and at the Latitude festival in the UK.

 Ms. Ensler has written numerous articles for the Guardian, Time Magazine, Washington Post and the International Herald Tribune.
 Her awards include the Isabelle Stevenson Tony Award, a Guggenheim Fellowship in Playwriting, and an Obie, in addition to many honorary degrees.
 She was named one of US News & World Report’s ”Best Leaders” in association with the Center for Public Leadership (CPL) at Harvard Kennedy School and one of “125 Women Who Changed Our World” by Good Housekeeping Magazine (2010).
 In 2011 she was named one of Newsweek’s “150 Women Who Changed the World” and The Guardian’s “100 Most Influential Women.”
 She is also a 2017 Athena Award Winner.